ryanorendorff/lc-2020-linear-algebra-agda/src/FunctionalPresentation.lagda.md

 API comparison: how likely am I to use this?
 --------------------------------------------

 Not every library is a blast to use.
-How do the three data types we have compare?
+How do these three functional approaches stack up?

 ![](fig/api-base.pdf)